xamevou/SatoshiSecretMessage/README.md

 not need a password but it doesn't work now for some reason.
 AuthServiceProxy(), then, provides an alternative.

-I have added a Jupyter notebook that shows the results, sentence by sentence until the final result.
+I have added a Jupyter notebook that shows the execution, sentence by sentence, until the final result.
 Spoiler warning.